This post may contain affiliate links. Read my full disclosure policy.

-The leaves are starting to turn, the nights are getting crisp — raise your hand, who’s ready for pumpkin recipes? 🙋🏻 Light and fluffy with crisp edges, these spiced pumpkin pancakes have a nice fall flavor and are perfect alongside a hot cup of coffee on a chilly morning.
+The leaves are starting to turn, the nights are getting crisp — who’s ready for pumpkin recipes? ??♀️ Light and fluffy with crisp edges, these spiced pumpkin pancakes have a nice fall flavor and are wonderful with a cup of coffee on a chilly morning.
 They’re also a great way to use up leftover pumpkin purée from those pesky fall baking recipes that don’t call for a whole can.
 Since the pancakes freeze well, I usually make a double batch on the weekend so the kids can just pop them in the toaster on busy mornings throughout the week.
-If you want to get fancy, top the pancakes with some toasted pecans (or, better yet, candied pecans) but I love them with a drizzle of maple syrup alone, and maybe some Spicy Maple Candied Bacon on the side.
+If you want to get fancy, top the pancakes with toasted pecans (or, better yet, candied pecans), or keep it simple with a drizzle of maple syrup and bacon on the side.

 Begin by combining the flour, baking powder, baking soda, cinnamon, allspice, ginger, and salt in a medium bowl.
 I always add the ingredients in neat little piles in case I lose track of what I’m doing.

 Whisk until well combined and set aside.

 In another bowl, whisk together the pumpkin and melted butter.

 Then whisk in the eggs and maple syrup.

 Add the flour mixture to the liquid mixture.